California Vacation: The Sea Ranch

 Where to Eat on the Mendonoma Coast

-My go-to spot for dinner is the Black Point Grill at Sea Ranch Lodge.
+Black Point Grill is my go-to spot for dinner at Sea Ranch Lodge.
 The food is tasty, and the coastal views are even better.
 If you’re staying at the lodge, they’ll give you a voucher for a free breakfast.
-And in the evenings, the bar is a warm and friendly spot to relax after a day outdoors.
+And in the evenings, the Black Point Grill’s bar is a warm and friendly spot to relax after a day outdoors.
 Just outside the restaurant you can grab a seat in one of Sea Ranch Lodge’s Adirondack chairs to watch the sunset over the ocean.

-You won’t find many dining options in The Sea Ranch, other than the Black Point Grill, but it’s a short drive north to the town of Gualala where you’ll find the following recommended eateries.
+You won’t find many dining options in The Sea Ranch, other than the Ranch Cafe and Black Point Grill, but it’s a short drive north to the town of Gualala.

-- Stewarts Point Store: Local artisinal breads and pastries, with a small breakfast and lunch menu with popular items like the breakfast burrito, calzones, and the pilgrim turkey sandwich.
+Stewarts Point Store serves up local artisinal breads and pastries, with a small breakfast and lunch menu with popular items like the breakfast burrito, calzones, and the pilgrim turkey sandwich.
 On Friday’s they stay open late for Pizza Night, popular with the locals.
 The store is now owned by the former Two Fish Baking Company folks.